Boat Speed Converter Calculator

 Review your results

-The calculator displays six cards: Speed in mph, Speed in km/h, Velocity Made Good, VMG in mph, Apparent Wind Speed, and Speed-Length Ratio.
+The calculator displays six performance cards (Speed in mph, Speed in km/h, Velocity Made Good, VMG in mph, Apparent Wind Speed, and Speed-Length Ratio) alongside the interactive Sailing Performance Insights panel.

 Example Calculation